AdaSalvadorAvalos/TFG_Ada_Salvador_Avalos/README.md

 - Transform the application into a web service.
 - Integrate AI-based technologies to improve transcription accuracy.
-- Add support for polyphony (multiple simultaneous notes).
+- Add support for polyphony (multiple simultaneous notes or instruments).